 If you take the time to practice specific material from each of these categories, you will see significant improvement in all areas of your drumming.

 One of the best ways to practice hand technique is on a practice pad while sitting in front of a mirror.
 Practicing on a practice pad will allow you to focus on your technique without the distraction of other drums and cymbals.
-They are also perfect for low volume practice.
+Pads are also perfect for low volume practice.
 So when it’s late at night, you can choose to work on your hand technique without waking up the neighbors!

-Practice pads will expose ALL of your mistakes.
+Practice pads will expose all of your mistakes.
 If your drumstick heights are even slightly different, you’ll be able to notice the difference between strokes visually (by using the mirror) and sonically when playing on a practice pad.
-You may not notice these small differences when playing on a drum-set because of the volume.
+You may not notice these small differences when playing on a drum set because of the volume.
 For that reason, it’s important to use a practice pad!